jrm16020/roboup-mower/README.md

 ## CVEs

-- Request 1520564 filed for the unauthenticated remote code execution via ADB exposed to the LAN
+- CVE-2023-42224 -- Unauthenticated remote code execution via ADB exposed to the LAN
 - Request 1515484 filed and waiting for review.